josmar-crwdstffng/angular/packages/compiler/design/separate_compilation.md

 character, including '`/`' and '`.`', replaced by '`_`'.

 The back-patch functions will call the back-patch function of any module they import.
-This means that only the application's module and lazy loaded modules back-patching functions need to be called.
+This means that only the module and lazy loaded modules back-patching functions of the application need to be called.
 If using the Renderer2 module factory instances, this is performed automatically when the first application module instance is created.